Borkware.com is hosted at Acorn

 I also use DJB's daemontools for keeping

 services up and running.
-The run
+The run scripts are owned by

 root and unreadable by the rest of the world, so something similar is